MAD (Mandibular advancement device)

 Check-up.
 One week after having the MAD device fitted, you return for a check-up to evaluate the mouth guard’s effect and make any adjustments.
 You subsequently return for annual MAD check-ups.

 The type of snore guard that suits you depends on your general health and dental status.

 Costs and reimbursement by your health insurer

-The costs for all dental treatments are determined nationally by the Dutch Healthcare Authority on behalf of the government.
+The costs for all dental treatment are determined nationally by the Dutch Healthcare Authority on behalf of the government.

 For full reimbursement of the cost of a MAD, it is important that your specialist is accredited by the NVTS or EADMS.
 You must submit a request to your health insurer before receiving the mouth guard.
 You also need a referral from an ENT specialist, pulmonologist or neurologist, as well as the results of the sleep study.
-You can find a summary of the procedures and costs involved in getting an MAD below.
+Below is a summary of the procedures and costs involved in getting a MAD.
 Your MAD specialist will give you a personalised cost estimate at your initial appointment.

 *There may be additional technical /material costs for these procedures.

+Could treatment with MAD cause complications?
 Wearing the MAD can cause a tendency to retch.
 This varies greatly from one person to another and is often temporary in nature.
 You may also suffer from excessive salivation, sensitive muscles and/or mandibular joints and temporary changes to your teeth.
-These complaints usually disappears an hour after removing the mouth guard.
+These complaints usually disappear an hour after removing the mouthguard.